justinballard/angular_spinup/README.md

 # angular_spinup
-setting up an Angular framework and building a tutorial app
+Setting up an Angular framework and building a tutorial app.